mrebolleda/mrebolleda.github.io/People.md

 This is our team of microbial mascotas!
 Incidentally, all share an interest in the volatiles produced through microbe-animal interactions.
 <br/>
-Top row: Emiliana Zapata (named after Emiliano Zapata, a leader of the Mexican Revolution), Laika, Bruno and Nobe, Tadeo, and Athena
+Top row: Emiliana Zapata (named after Emiliano Zapata, a leader of the Mexican Revolution), Laika, Bruno and Nube, Tadeo, and Athena
 <br/>
 Second row: Evan, Ken, and Pancake